Kamalganj: Culture

 Being one of the major towns of Farrukhabad, Kamalganj remains to be influenced by district culture.
 So called 'Farrukhabadi' dialect of Hindi is observable among local people along with Muslim majority speaking Urdu.
 Festival of colours, Holi is celebrated for eight days in the town, unlike almost all places in India.
 This whole eight-day celebration is known as 'Holi Milan', locally.
 Other prominently observed festivals in the town are Diwali and Eid.
-In last few years, public celebration of Ganesh Chaturthi has also came in light.
+In the last few years, the public celebration of Ganesh Chaturthi has also gained momentum.

+Inhibited on the banks of the River Ganges, important Pilgrimage centers around Kamalganj are Singhirampur and Bhojpur.
+Many devotees from the town visit these sites by foot on the occasion of Kartika Purnima.

 Education

 Despite being a small town, Kamalganj has few Intermediate and one degree college within town boundaries, helping neighboring rural areas.
 All intermediate colleges are affiliated by Uttar Pradesh Madhyamik Shiksha Parishad, Allahabad.
-One degree college, which recently started with post graduate courses in Arts has affiliation with Chhatrapati Shahu Ji Maharaj University, Kanpur, also known as Kanpur University.
-For post graduation courses in Science and Technology, inhabitants are dependent to major cities nearby, such as Kanpur.
-Some CBSE affiliated school are also opened.
+One degree college, which recently started with postgraduate courses in Arts has affiliation with Chhatrapati Shahu Ji Maharaj University, Kanpur, also known as Kanpur University.
+For postgraduation courses in Science, Commerce and Technology, inhabitants are dependent on major cities nearby, such as Kanpur.

 Transport

 Kamalganj has a railway station, situated in the center of town.
-The station is coded as KLJ under Indian Railway Stations Code dictionary.
+The station is coded as KLJ under the Indian Railway Stations Code dictionary.
 4 km away from both sides, its neighboring stations are Yaqutganj and Singhirampur.
 A broad gauge line connects Kamalganj railway station to Kanpur via Kannauj and to Kasganj via Farrukhabad.
 One important train that stops over Kamalganj is Kalindi Express.
 This train establishes a transport link between Kamalganj and capital of India, Delhi.

 Kamalganj lies 11 km south of Fatehgarh (a cantonment town in Farrukhabad district) along the road, which connects it to Etah and Kannauj.
-Inhibited on the banks of River Ganges, important Pilgrimage centers around Kamalganj are Singhirampur and Bhojpur.
+The town is linked to Etawah and Agra by road through Agra–Lucknow Expressway.
+With the upcoming Ganga Expressway passing through nearby Hardoi city, the town will soon be connected to Meerut (western Uttar Pradesh) and Prayagraj (eastern Uttar Pradesh) by road.